PulijalaSaiRahul/Fake-News-Detection-System/README.md

 ![Interactive Features](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss7.jpg?raw=true)

-GlobalTruthHub comes with several distinctive features that set it apart from other education hubs and resources.
+FactIT comes with several distinctive features that set it apart from other education hubs and resources.

 ### Chat Bot Assistance

 ![Chat Bot](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss8.jpg?raw=true)

-The project includes an interactive chatbot designed to assist students in understanding the application.
-If a student is confused, the chatbot provides guidance, enhancing the overall user experience.
+The project includes an interactive chatbot designed to assist users in understanding the application.
+If a user is confused, the chatbot provides guidance, enhancing the overall user experience.

 ### Auto-Populating Feature

 ![Auto-Populating Feature](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/ss9.jpg?raw=true)

-GlobalTruthHub introduces an auto-populating feature using Selenium.
+FactIT introduces an auto-populating feature using Selenium.
 It alerts students if they are reading misleading or incorrect news, fostering a more informed educational experience.

 ### Focus on Natural Language Processing (NLP)